-5 Common AC Mistakes You're Probably Making (Plus Expert Solutions to Prevent a Breakdown)
+7 AC Mistakes You're Probably Making (Plus Expert Solutions to Prevent a Breakdown)

-If your air conditioner isn’t installed, maintained, and used properly, you could be wasting a lot of energy, money, and time.
+Warmer weather is upon us at last, which calls for delicious meals on the grill, weekends at the local farmers markets, and, inevitably, cranking the air conditioner.
+Summer 2021 is predicted to be hotter than average, so making sure your air conditioner is running smoothly will be crucial to a cool, comfortable home this season.
+If your air conditioner isn't installed, maintained, and used properly, you could be wasting a lot of energy, money, and time.
 See what mistakes you could be making when it comes to your air conditioner, then follow our expert-vetted tips to get the most out of your air conditioner (and your summer).

 Air conditioners work by sucking in air and passing it over a continuous liquid-to-gas-to-liquid chemical reaction.
 That reaction forces the air around it to absorb its heat, thus lowering its temperature.
 With all that movement, it's inevitable that dust, dander, and allergens get stirred up.
 The filter is designed to catch any nasty stuff accumulated in the air.